enmingliu/portfolio/content/home/intro.md

 Hi, I'm Bill!
 I'm an undergraduate student at [UCLA](http://www.ucla.edu/) studying [Computer Science](https://www.cs.ucla.edu/).
-I'm also a software engineering intern at [InTouch Health](https://intouchhealth.com/) and an iOS developer for UCLA-based startup [Radius](https://apps.apple.com/us/app/id1473404027).
-This website is built with [Gatsby](https://www.gatsbyjs.org/) and is deployed with [Netlify](https://www.netlify.com/).
+I was a software engineering intern at [Facebook](https://www.facebook.com/) and an iOS developer intern at [InTouch Health](https://intouchhealth.com/).
+I'm also an officer for
+[ACM ICPC](https://www.uclaacm.com/) at UCLA and a mentorship chair at [UCLA UPE](https://upe.seas.ucla.edu/)!
 Check out some of my projects below!